-Captain

-Commandant of Cadets

-Corps Training Ship Commander, Cadet Chief Engineer or Chief Mate (respective to your major)

-Summer Sea Term Division Commander

-Summer Sea Term Division Executive Officer
+Captain Cadet Leadership and Development Cadet Chief Engineer or Chief Mate (respective to your major) Summer Sea Term Division Commander Summer Sea Term Division Executive Officer

 Using the Chain of Command

 The Chain of Command exists so that shipboard operations run smoothly and safely.
 All concerns and questions shall be raised promptly and respectfully with your direct supervisor.